-The trial coordinator should ensure the following is provided: - the necessary instructions to collaborators on sub-sampling and/or homogenization of samples, sub-samples or reference materials - any particular steps which should be taken to equilibrate the equipment before use, (e.g. the number of injections of samples or standards before starting analysis, and what repeatability of duplicate injections should be attained prior to starting the analysis) - the injection sequence of samples, calibration solutions and the number of calibration solutions required in chromatographic methods - any questions which participating laboratories need to be asked in order to ensure the collection of full details of their operating conditions, particularly any departure from the method

-- the equation and or calculations to be used to convert the data obtained into the results to be reported, including the meaning of symbols used in the equation - special information concerning storage of reference materials samples or prepared solutions and the estimated shelf-life of solutions and reagents if necessary - The particular instructions may deviate for physical, chemical and technical test methods.
-However, the trial coordinator must take care that also in this case all necessary information needed to conduct the analysis is provided. - c) The number of repetitions are specified by the trial coordinator and must be followed by the participants.
-As a minimum requirement duplicate analyses should be performed by each laboratory.
+- b) The method has to be written up in CIPAC format.The trial coordinator should ensure the following is provided: - the necessary instructions to collaborators on sub-sampling and/or homogenization of samples, sub-samples or reference materials - any particular steps which should be taken to equilibrate the equipment before use, (e.g. the number of injections of samples or standards before starting analysis, and what repeatability of duplicate injections should be attained prior to starting the analysis) - the injection sequence of samples, calibration solutions and the number of calibration solutions required in chromatographic methods - any questions which participating laboratories need to be asked in order to ensure the collection of full details of their operating conditions, particularly any departure from the method - the equation and or calculations to be used to convert the data obtained into the results to be reported, including the meaning of symbols used in the equation - special information concerning storage of reference materials samples or prepared solutions and the estimated shelf-life of solutions and reagents if necessary - The particular instructions may deviate for physical, chemical and technical test methods.
+However, the trial coordinator must take care that also in this case all necessary information needed to conduct the analysis is provided. - the number of significant digits in the required results - the deadline for the return of results - c) The number of repetitions are specified by the trial coordinator and must be followed by the participants.
+As a minimum requirement, duplicate analyses should be performed by each laboratory.
+As a minimum for each sample two complete analyses (independent weighing) should be done each on two days.
 The procedure which should be adopted is to analyse two samples from each level, with each sample weighed and analysed once, and the procedure repeated at a later date.
 For chromatographic analyses each individual sample is injected twice, thus giving two sets of results.
 These duplicate injections are not required for the subsequent statistical analysis, which uses their averages, but they do give a good indication of the efficiency of the chromatography, and provide the panel or national PAC with useful additional information.